 I’m a huge Taiwanese tea nerd, so it’s always fun to find foods infused with Taiwanese tea flavors.
 I absolutely loved the Oriental Beauty (東方美人) and Wenshan Pouchong (文山包種) flavors.
 They really tasted like those teas!

 Celiacs will be happy to learn these popcorns are 100% gluten-free.
-One kind, vegan cheese green tea, is the only vegan one – I tried it and found it much more tea flavored than cheese.
+One kind, vegan cheese foam green tea, is the only vegan one.
+If you’ve never heard of this before, it is based on a popular drink in Taiwan with has a cream cheese-like foam layer on top of an iced tea.

 The company offers free shipping anywhere in Taiwan or you can stop by their shop near Tonghua Night Market to pick up a few bags.